ryanoleary/puppet_rightscale/README.md

 ## Hiera RightScale Backend

-The Hiera `rstag` backend allows your Puppet Master to search RightScale for tags matching a given expression, and return all of the unique values associated with those tags.
+The Hiera `rs_tag` backend allows your Puppet Master to search RightScale for tags matching a given expression, and return all of the unique values associated with those tags.
 This allows you to tag machines as providing a particular service, and then use that tag to discover the servers